django-tastypie/django-tastypie/docs/settings.rst

 .. warning::

-  This settings causes the ``Resource.get_multiple`` to fail.
+  This setting causes the ``Resource.get_multiple()`` method to fail.
 If you need this method, you will have to override the URLconf to meet your needs.

 An example::